Hanane-Boubenider1/EEG-Sleep-Stage-Classification/README.md

-# EEG Sleep Stage Classification
+# # EEG Sleep Stage Classification using Time Series Analysis

 ## Overview

-This project focuses on EEG-based sleep stage classification using Time Series Analysis and Machine Learning techniques.
-The objective is to classify EEG recordings into five sleep stages:

-* Wake
-* E1
-* E2
-* E3
-* REM

-The project applies preprocessing, feature extraction, dimensionality reduction, and multiple machine learning models to build an accurate sleep stage classification system.
+This project presents an intelligent sleep stage classification system based on electroencephalogram (EEG) signals.
+Using time series analysis and machine learning techniques, the system classifies EEG recordings into different sleep stages through signal preprocessing, feature engineering, dimensionality reduction, and supervised learning models.

+The project demonstrates a complete machine learning workflow for biomedical time-series data, from exploratory analysis to model evaluation.

 ---